ithacaxyz/porto/README.md

       // Whether to create a new account. createAccount?: boolean | { label?: string },

-      // Whether to grant a session with an optional expiry.
+      // Whether to grant a key with an optional expiry.
-      // Defaults to user-configured expiry on the account. grantSession?: boolean | { expiry?: number },
+      // Defaults to account-configured expiry.
+      authorizeKey?: boolean | { expiry?: number },
     }
   }]
 }